meltingice/CoffeeDrop/README.md

 git init --bare
 </pre>

 and that's it!
 Yes, I'm aware that was a really rough guide.
-It's only temporary for now anywyas.
+It's only temporary for now anyways.

 <h1>Controlling RubyDrop</h1>
 RubyDrop has a TCP interface that you can use to communicate with it while its running.
 The simplest and easiest way to do so is by using telnet.